pyeve/eve/docs/config.rst

                                 ``embeddable``, and ``embedding`` must be
                                 active for the resource.

+``query_objectid_as_string``    When enabled the Mongo parser will avoid
+                                automatically casting electable strings to
+                                ObjectIds.
+This can be useful in those rare occurrences where you have string fields in the database whose values can actually be casted to ObjectId values, but shouldn't.
+Only effects
+                                queries (``?where=``).
+Defaults to ``False``.

 ``schema``                      A dict defining the actual data structure being
                                 handled by the resource.
 Enables data
                                 validation.
 See `Schema Definition`_.